-Tables A1.4.1 to A1.4.3 show the emission and fuel consumption factors used for the inventory broken down by vehicle type, road type and emission standard which the vehicle was compliant with when manufactured and first registered.
-Table A1.4.4 presents the fleet-averaged fuel consumption factors for rigid and articulated HGVs from 1990-2007 for urban, rural and motorway conditions.
-It should be noted that DfT has revised the average miles per gallon fuel efficiency for HGVs between 1993 and 2007 from the figures used in the DA inventory last year.
+Tables A1.4.1 to A1.4.3 show the fuel consumption and emission factors used for the inventory broken down by vehicle type, road type and emission standard which the vehicle was compliant with when manufactured and first registered.
+Tables A1.4.4 and A1.4.5 present the fleet-averaged fuel consumption factors for rigid and articulated HGVs, buses and coaches respectively from 1990-2008 for urban, rural and motorway conditions.
 For the other vehicle types and pollutants, CH_4 and N_2O , where the original source of the factors provided them as speed-emission factor equations, emission factors are calculated at average speeds typical of the road types shown in the tables A1.4.1 to A1.4.3.
-The average speeds used were modified from the values used in the last DA inventory as described below.
+The average speeds used were same as those used in the last DA inventory as described below.

 The emission factors shown in Tables A1.4.1-A1.4.3 refer to hot exhaust emissions, that is the emissions occurring from the vehicle when the engine and catalyst are at their normal operating temperatures.
-For the first time this year, the excess emissions occurring when the vehicle is started with the engine and catalyst cold was taken into account for calculating N_2O emissions from petrol cars and vans using the methodology given in COPERT 4 (EEA, 2007).
-Details of the cold start method are given in he latest UK Greenhouse Gas Emissions Inventory (Jackson et al., 2009), but essentially it uses mg/km "cold start" emission factors for each Euro standard in combination with the distances travelled with the vehicle not fully warmed up.
+The excess emissions occurring when the vehicle is started with the engine and catalyst cold was taken into account for calculating N2O emissions from petrol cars and vans using the methodology given in COPERT 4 (EEA, 2007).
+Details of the cold start method are given in the latest UK Greenhouse Gas Emissions Inventory (MacCarthy et al., 2010), but essentially it uses mg/km "cold start" emission factors for each Euro standard in combination with the distances travelled with the vehicle not fully warmed up.
 The cold start distances are based on GB-averaged trip length information (assumed to be the same in each DA region) and ambient temperature.
 Data for estimating cold start effects on methane emissions are not available, but the effects are considered to be probably smaller and within the range of uncertainty in the hot exhaust methane emission factors.